Psychedelic Integration Therapy

 What Is Psychedelic Integration Therapy?

-• Process unresolved emotions or difficult memories.
+• Work through unresolved emotions or difficult memories to find closure.

-Why Integration Matters After Psychedelic Experiences
+Why Integration Matters After Expanded States

-1. Exploration of the Experience
+1. Exploring the Experience

 2. Meaning-Making and Emotional Processing